SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 </tr>
 </table>

+\*`child-src` is still required for browsers that don't support `worker-src` yet.

+> ### Tip:
-To use a most restrictive policy, set up CSP in `report-only` mode and start with a minimal policy.
+> To test policies without enforcing them, set up CSP with the `Content-Security-Policy-Report-Only` response header and experiment with different policies.
 Monitor the reports to add missing sources.
-Finally switch CSP to enforcing the policy.
+When you have found the desired policy, remove the `report-only` header to enforce the policy.